shadabsk/Sign-Language-Recognition-Using-Hand-Gestures-Keras-PyQT5-OpenCV/Readme.md

 Sign Language Recognition Using Hand Gestures Keras PyQT5 OpenCV

 ## Getting Started
 All the source code is available inside SourceCode Directory.
-It requires python version 3.6 as to synchronize with tensorflow.
+It requires python version 3.6 or later as to synchronize with tensorflow.
+* winGuiAuto.py available inside source code directory contains the hwnd handler which is used to tweak the default window behavior much similar to windows programming.
+* The Recognise.py will recognise the gesture as per the trained dataset, recogniseAppend.py file will make a formation of sentences.
+These are acting as the stubs for this project, This project has been developed module wise and then has been integrated into a whole full fledge application.
+Long press 'escape' key for exiting a window.
+* gestfinal2.min.mp4 is the introductory video demonstration of the complete application. icons and UI_Files directory contains all the necessary front end assets.
+* Capture.py file will help in creating your own dataset and cnn_model.py file will use cnn deep neural nets to train your model and store in the form of hadoop distributed (h5) format.
+* Build the model with name "ASLModel.h5" using cnn_model.py or give any name just modify the line 38 inside "Dashboard.py"
 * Install the required libraries and packages.
-* Build the model with name "ASLModel.h5" using cnn_model.py or give any name just modify the line 38 inside "Dashboard.py"
-* Download winGuiAuto.py and paste under lib->site-packages
 * Start using the application by simply double clicking "Dashboard.py"
+* If you want to move the placing of the window then simply refer to the coordinates available inside cv2.moveWindow() functions.

 ### Prerequisites

-* python 3.6
+* python 3.6 or later
 * pyqt5, tkinter
 * keyboard
 * winGuiAuto